Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections

 \subsection{Projection Set and Wasserstein Distance}

 To generalize the sliced-Wasserstein distance on other spaces, we first define on which subspace to project.
 Euclidean spaces can be seen as Riemannian manifolds of null constant curvature whose geodesics are straight lines.
-Therefore, analogously to the Euclidean space and in a similar fashion as \citet{bonet2022spherical} on the sphere, we project on geodesics passing through the origin.
+Therefore, analogously to the Euclidean space , we project on geodesics passing through the origin.
 We now describe geodesics in the Lorentz model and in the Poincaré ball.

 \textbf{Geodesics.} In the Lorentz model, geodesics passing through the origin $x^0$ can be obtained by taking the intersection between $\mathbb{L}^d$ and a 2-dimensional plane containing $x^0$ \citep[Proposition 5.14]{lee2006riemannian}.
 Any such plane can be obtained as $\mathrm{span}(x^0,v)$ where $v\in T_{x^0}\mathbb{L}^d\cap S^{d} = \{v\in S^d,\ v_0=0\}$.
 The corresponding geodesic can be described by a geodesic line \citep[Corollary 2.8]{bridson2013metric}, \emph{i.e.} a map $\gamma:\mathbb{R}\to\mathbb{L}^d$ satisfying for all $t,s\in\mathbb{R}$, $d_\mathbb{L}(\gamma(s),\gamma(t)) = |t-s|$, of the form